jpthiele/dealii-Wiki/Getting-deal.II.md

   https://github.com/dealii/dealii/releases and download and install it.
   For more details see https://github.com/dealii/dealii/wiki/MacOSX

+  Note: If you are running one of the newer ARM M1 chips, please see https://github.com/dealii/dealii/wiki/Apple-ARM-M1-OSX instead.
+The binary packages will not work.

   Otherwise, the .dmg is also a convenient way to acquire common dependencies and installing from source is easy, see "Installation from source".